-- (a) the non-resident providing the specified service has a permanent establishment in India and the specified service is effectively connected with such permanent establishment; - (b) the aggregate amount of consideration for specified service received or receivable in a previous year from resident in India or from a non-resident having a permanent establishment in India, does not exceed ₹ 1,00,000; or - (c) the payment for the specified service by the person resident in India, or the permanent establishment in India is not for the purposes of carrying out business or profession.
+- a) the consideration received or receivable for specified services shall not include the consideration, which are taxable as royalty or fees for technical services in India, read with the agreement notified u/s 90 or 90A of the Income-Tax Act. - b) the non-resident providing the specified service has a permanent establishment in India and the specified service is effectively connected with such permanent establishment; - c) the aggregate amount of consideration for specified service received or receivable in a previous year from resident in India or from a non-resident having a permanent establishment in India, does not exceed ₹ 1,00,000; or - d) the payment for the specified service by the person resident in India, or the permanent establishment in India is not for the purposes of carrying out business or profession.